-I could create a dozen new magazines each day if I wanted to.
+I could be creating a dozen new digital magazines with this Calameo alternative each day if I wanted to.

-There is no page limit, as this software allows you to create an unlimited amount of magazines with unlimited pages per magazine.
+There is no page limit with this Calameo alternative, as this software allows you to create an unlimited amount of free digital magazines with unlimited pages per magazine.

-These flipbooks don’t just support basic PDF features.
+These beautiful interactive flipbooks don’t just support basic PDF features.

-I also really like the fact it supports outputting to HTML5.
+I also really like the fact this Calameo alternative supports outputting to HTML5.